Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 In a LATEX document, you type your text along with markup to identify the important bits by name, for example ‘title’, ‘author’, ‘chapter’, ‘section’, ‘figure’, etc. LATEX does all the typesetting for you automatically, using the markup to apply the formatting rules (styles) you tell it to use.

-Exercise 1.2 — Clarity check
+Exercise 1.2 — Markup clarity check

 See if you can remember, work out, or guess what the LATEX markup for these document elements is: